 What are the basics of a good house rabbit diet?

-A rabbit’s diet should be made up of good quality pellets, fresh hay (timothy or other grass hays), water and fresh vegetables.
+A rabbit’s diet should be made up of good quality pellets, fresh hay (timothy or other grass hays), oat hay, water and fresh vegetables.
 Anything beyond that is a “treat” and should be given in limited quantities.

 What makes a good pellet?

 Pellets should be fresh, and should be relatively high in fiber (18% minimum fiber).
 Do not purchase more than 6 weeks worth of feed at a time, as it will become spoiled.
 Pellets should make up less of a rabbit’s diet as he or she grows older, and hay should be available 24 hours a day.
+Alfalfa pellets are fine for younger rabbits but timothy pellets are preferred for older rabbits.

 What kinds of veggies should I feed my rabbit?